PublicSoftTools

 Why is my description being rewritten by Google?

-The most common reasons are: the description is too short (under 120 characters), does not match the page's actual content, contains keyword stuffing, or is identical to another page on the site.
+The most common reasons: the description is too short (under 120 characters), does not match the page's actual content, contains keyword stuffing, or is identical to another page on the site.
 Writing a unique, accurate, 150–160 character description that summarises the page clearly is the most reliable way to keep Google using yours.

 Should the title tag and H1 be the same?

 They do not need to be identical.
-The title tag is optimised for search results — shorter, keyword-first.
+The title tag is optimized for search results — shorter, keyword-first.
 The H1 is the on-page heading — it can be longer and more natural.
 Most SEO guidance recommends keeping them closely related so Google sees consistency between the snippet and the page it leads to.

 Does the mobile preview matter for SEO?